Capture Tumor-Derived Exosomes Underlying Several Forms of Cancer

 Upwards of 90% of all cancer-related deaths are attributed to metastasis.
 The spread of cancer from a primary site of origin to other organs or areas of the body.
 The mechanism of how tumors metastasize to distant sites in the body has long been one of cancer's greatest mysteries.
 That mystery was recently solved when circulating particles known as tumor-derived exosomes were discovered to be the seeds that promote the spread and growth of cancer metastasis.

 Aethlon initiated its tumor-derived exosome research at a time when the medical community believed exosomes were merely cellular debris with no biological function.
 Today, a therapeutic to address tumor-derived exosomes represents a significant unmet need in cancer care.
-Aethlon has demonstrated that the affinity mechanism of the Hemopurifier® can capture tumor-derived exosomes underlying several forms of cancer, including breast, ovarian and metastatic melanoma.
+Aethlon has demonstrated that the affinity mechanism of the Hemopurifier® can capture tumor-derived exosomes and exosomal particles underlying several forms of cancer, including breast, ovarian and metastatic melanoma.

 Our extended tumor-derived exosome research